savannahjune/gather/README.md

 ###### Walk Through:

 <p>When a user first visits gathermap.com, they must first specify the two locations they and their friend are coming from.
 This input uses typeahead.js and Google Maps Autocomplete API to predict the user's address as they type.
-Then users specify which type of transportation they'll be using and their friend will be using to meet up.
+This is important, since it makes sure that the user chooses addresses that exist.
+Then users specify which type of transportation they and their friend will be using to meet up (they can each use a different method if they so choose).
 Users can choose to drive, use public transit, walk, or bike.
-Finally, they click to choose which type of location they'd like to meet at: bar, restaurant, café, park, or library.
-Then they click "Gather!" and the app begins choosing a location for their meeting based on their inputs.</p>
+Next, they click to choose which type of location they'd like to meet at: bar, restaurant, café, park, or library.
+Finally, they click "Gather!" and the app begins choosing a location for their meeting based on their inputs.</p>

 <img src="static/assets/addressinput.gif" alt="Address Input">

-<p>Next, gather map grabs the addresses from the form and geocodes them into latitude and longitude coordinates using the Google Maps Geocoder API.
+<p>'Behind the scenes', gather map grabs the addresses from the form and geocodes them into latitude and longitude coordinates using the Google Maps Geocoder Javascript API.
 Then these coordinates are passed to a function that finds the geographical midpoint between the two coordinates.
-Then the app is ready to find the gathering point between these two locations. </p>
+Then the app is ready to find the gathering point between these two locations.
+(See lines 28-86 of main.js for function calls in main promise chain, as well as lines 161-248 of main.js for the modularized functions called in the main promise chain for these operations.) </p>

 ###### Finding the Gathering Point: